On the relation between the propagator matrix and the Marchenko focusing function

-\citep{Corones75JMAA, Kosloff83GEO, Fishman84JMP, Wapenaar86GP2}.
-Here $p(\bx,\omega)$ and $v_3(\bx,\omega)$ are the pressure and vertical particle velocity of the acoustic wave field, $\kappa(\bx)$ and $\rho(\bx)$ the compressibility and mass density of the lossless medium, and $q(\bx,\omega)$ and $\hat f_3(\bx,\omega)$ the volume injection rate and external vertical force densities (the hat is used to distinguish the external force from a focusing function).
+(Corones, 1975; Kosloff and Baysal, 1983; Fishman and McCoy, 1984; Wapenaar and Berkhout, 1986).
+Here $p({\bf x},\omega)$ and $v_3({\bf x},\omega)$ are the pressure and vertical particle velocity of the acoustic wave field, $\kappa({\bf x})$ and $\rho({\bf x})$ the compressibility and mass density of the lossless inhomogeneous medium, and $q({\bf x},\omega)$ and $\hat f_3({\bf x},\omega)$ the volume injection rate and external vertical force densities (the hat is used to distinguish the external force from a focusing function).
 Furthermore, $i$ is the imaginary unit and the summation convention holds for repeated subscripts, with Greek subscripts taking the values 1 and 2 only.
-The propagator matrix $\bW(\bx,\bxR,\omega)$ is defined as the solution of the source-free wave equation
+The propagator matrix ${\bf W}({\bf x},{{\bf x}_R},\omega)$ is defined as the solution of the source-free wave equation

 with boundary condition